FALL PLAYWRITING WORKSHOP

 -Encouragement towards finding the shape that is uniquely right for your play, rather than a one-size-fits-all approach to structure and form.

--Recommendations for plays to read that are in conversation with your work.
+-Personalized recommendations for plays to read that are in conversation with your work.

 WHAT YOU’LL COME AWAY WITH